Updated: Dec 15, 2022

 Mental or physical disability

 If other prospective workers are still not expected to take such tests, or if the test is not work-related and compliant with business requirements, employers can not ask the applicant to take a medical or psychological test.
-However, an employer can ask job applicants whether they can perform the essential tasks of the job and how they will perform the tasks.
+However, an employer can ask job applicants whether they can perform the essential tasks and how they will perform them.

 Once a job is offered to an applicant, the employer will only condition the job on the applicant passing a medical examination or answering medical questions if all new workers in a similar job role have to answer these questions or take a medical examination.